egatsak/nodejs-file-manager/README.md

 to get the list of commands.

-The program accepts (hopefully) relative and absolute paths
+The program accepts (hopefully) relative and absolute paths.